Hi, amazing friend!

 Let us welcome the FLOWERS OF THE VALLEY SHAWL!
 This shawl features the beautiful 100% Pima Cotton Sock Yarn that Teresa hand-dyed herself!
 I chose to work with Sky Blue, New Leaf, and Blush colors.
 I used about 4 skeins of yarn.
 Each skein has 437 yards/100g.

 When I started sketching and designing this pattern, Spring was just around the corner.
 It is my favorite season of the year.
 I just love the flowers blossoming and the trees coming to life again.
 I love all the beautiful colors around me.
 That inspired me to design this unique shawl.

 I really love to incorporate flowers in this project, but choosing the right color combinations is never easy.
 With the help of my collaboration partner, I was able to come up with the perfect colors that work great together.
 The Spring colors that Teresa used to dye her yarns are just so pretty.
 These colors just work together perfectly so whatever color combinations you choose from her colors will surely come out gorgeous.
 You can check my tester’s versions down below.

 The Flower in the Valley Shawl pattern features basic to intricate crochet stitches, from a simple chain to the 3D Flower Stitch.
-The pattern may look complicated and takes a long to work up because you have to use a fingering weight yarn, but I tell you once you memorized the repeat row patterns, you’ll definitely enjoy crocheting it!
-You’ll be surprised at your own pace and how easy this shawl works up.
+The pattern may look complicated and takes a long time to work up because you have to use a fingering weight yarn, but I tell you once you memorize the repeat row patterns, you’ll definitely enjoy crocheting it!
+You’ll be surprised at your own pace and how easily this shawl works up.